Air Canada Flight 621: Accident

 Two and a half minutes after the initial collision, the outboard section of the right wing above engine number four exploded, causing parts of the wing to break off.
 Six seconds after this explosion, another explosion occurred in the area of the number three engine, causing the combined pylon and engine to break off and fall to the ground in flames.
 Six and a half seconds after the second explosion, a third explosion occurred, destroying most of the right wing, out to the wing tip.
 The aircraft then went into a violent nose dive, striking the ground at a high velocity of about 220 kn and killing all 100 passengers and the nine crew members on board.

 Wreckage, body parts, bits of clothing and personal effects were strewn for more than 90 m beyond the impact spot.
-The plane dug a furrow 8 to 10 ft deep, less than 60 m from the home of the Burgsma family, in which 10 persons lived, with the crash explosion blowing out their windows.
+The plane dug a furrow 8 to 10 ft deep, about 50 m from the home of the Burgsma family, in which 11 persons slept, with the crash explosion blowing out their windows.

 The crash occurred in a farm field located near what is now Castlemore Road and McVean Drive in Brampton, Ontario.
 Memorial and witness accounts at the time reported the crash was in Woodbridge.
 This was because in 1970, prior to urban sprawl and changes in municipal boundaries, the site was closer to Woodbridge than Brampton.

-This was the first Air Canada accident involving fatalities and the first hull loss of a DC-8 series 63.
-In November 1963, another DC-8 of Trans-Canada Air Lines (the precursor to Air Canada) Flight 831, also bound from Montreal to Toronto, had crashed with a loss of 118 lives.
+This was the first accident involving fatalities under the Air Canada name and the first hull loss of a DC-8 series 63.
+In November 1963, a DC-8 of Trans-Canada Air Lines—the former name of Air Canada—Flight 831, also bound from Montreal to Toronto, crashed with a loss of 118 lives.